dakshaladia/img-model-comparator/approach.md

 ## Stack choices

-I'm being explicit about each choice because every reviewer will ask "why this, not that," and the answers matter as much as the choices.

 **FastAPI + Jinja2 + HTMX + Tailwind (CDN) + plain JS, no build step.**

 FastAPI + HTMX produces a server-rendered web app with no build pipeline, no client-side state machine.
 It is simple to debug, navigate and good for MVP without complicating things.
 As the next step, a better approach would be to use React and NextJs.